cfeenstra67/sqlauthz/README.md

 await client.end();
 ```
 The libary is quite simple, so if you need to do something different you can likely read the source code to figure out how to do it.
 If you have any issues, feel free to [create an issue](https://github.com/cfeenstra67/sqlauthz/issues/new).

+See the [`CompileQueryArgs`](https://github.com/cfeenstra67/sqlauthz/blob/main/src/api.ts#L6) type for a full definition of arguments that can be passed to `compileQuery()`.
+For the most part they are 1-1 with CLI arguments, with a few minor differences:
+- `paths` does not resolve globs
+- `--dry-run-short` is equivalent to compiling the query with `includeTransaction: false` and `includeSetupAndTeardown: false`

 ## Writing Rules